Doctoral Degree Requirements

 In order to fulfill dissertation requirements, doctoral students must submit a copy of the dissertation electronically to the Thesis and Dissertation Specialist in the Graduate School for a complete review of the format of the entire manuscript.
 This is called the mechanical check.
 Students may be required to resubmit the document for additional checks depending on the nature and number of formatting errors found.
 The dissertation submitted for mechanical checking should be complete and as near to being in final format as possible.

 Generally, students may expect the mechanical check to be completed within 72 hours of submission (excluding weekends and holidays).
 However, expect the mechanical check to take longer than 72 hours during peak submission periods which occur around submission deadlines.
 Semester deadlines for mechanical checks can be found in the Graduate School Calendar.

-Students will be notified when their latest submission is accepted and no further submissions are required.
+Students will be notified when their latest electronic submission is accepted and no further submissions are required.

-All dissertations must be submitted by the deadline for final submission listed on the online Graduate School Calendar and must be prepared according to regulations described in the current edition of The UTA Manual of Style and the RAFT Template available online through the Virtual Graduate School Advisor and Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations (6th ed.).
-All dissertation students must also submit the Thesis and Dissertation Data Sheet, Intellectual Property Statement, the appropriate Thesis and Dissertation Checklist and the Survey of Earned Doctorates.
-All forms are available online through the Virtual Graduate School Advisor.
+All dissertations must be submitted by the deadline for final submission listed on the online Graduate School Calendar and must be prepared according to regulations described in the current edition of The UT Arlington Manual of Style and the Dissertation Template available online on the Graduate School website . at http://grad.pci.uta.edu/students/services/thesis .
+All dissertation students must also submit the Intellectual Property Statement, the appropriate Thesis and Dissertation Checklist, and the Survey of Earned Doctorates.
+All forms are available on the Graduate School website.

 The final copy of the dissertation is University property and a student may make no private agreements with employers, funding sources, or others that restrict or infringe upon University rights.
 Copyrights, where applicable, are held by the student author.
 Dissertation fees are explained in the Tuition and Fees section of the Graduate Catalog.